 This command configures the Data Carrier Detect (DCD) or Request To Send (RTS) output control lead.
-For a DCE device, the output signal is DCD.
-For a DTE device, the output signal is RTS.
-This command is supported on the 7705 SAR-Hm only.
+This command is only supported on the 7705 SAR-Hm that acts as a DCE device where the output signal is DCD.

 the output control lead is forced on